contentauth/c2pa-python/docs/intents.md

 ### Example: CREATE with additional manifest metadata

-`Context` and a manifest definition can be combined.
-The context handles the intent, while the manifest definition provides additional metadata and assertions:
+A `Context` and a manifest definition can be combined.
+The context handles the intent; the manifest definition provides additional metadata and assertions:

 ```py
 ctx = Context.from_dict({